-Such increasing number of cyber-attacks and the aftermath they cause, call for a stricter data protection regime.
+Such an increasing number of cyber-attacks and the aftermath they cause call for a stricter data protection regime.

 - The first step in building a secure IT network, less prone to vulnerabilities, is to protect the user data by making it compulsory for global players to set up local data centers, and the Indian government has already taken a step ahead in this direction.

 - E-commerce companies are bound to generate data on a large scale, therefore, there should be elements of safety, security, and consent for any transborder migration of data.

 However, this does not imply that foreign companies should not be allowed to do business in India.
 This simply is an effort to control the unbridled migration of data, without the consent of Indian citizens.

 Global state of Data Localization

 Data localization is not a new concept.
 We saw the implementation of the European Union’s GDPR (General Data Protection Regulation) framework that instead of complete data localization focused on restricting the flow of data to different countries with a strong data protection regime.